wp-plugins/dynamic-widgets/trunk/readme.txt

 Tags: widget, widgets, dynamic, sidebar, custom, rules, admin, conditional tags Requires at least: 2.9.1
 Tested up to: 3.0
-Stable tag: 1.3.1
+Stable tag: 1.3.3

 Dynamic Widgets gives you more control over your widgets.
 It lets you dynamicly place widgets on WordPress pages.

 == Description ==

 Dynamic Widgets gives you more control over your widgets.
-It lets you dynamicly place widgets on WordPress pages by excluding or including rules by role, dates, for the homepage, single posts, pages, authors, categories, archives, error and the search page.
+It lets you dynamicly place widgets on WordPress pages by excluding or including rules by role, dates, for the homepage, single posts, pages, authors, categories, archives, error page, search page and custom post types.

 * Default widget display setting is supported for:
   - User roles